githedgehog/docs/docs/user-guide/vpcs.md

   namespace: default
 spec:
   permit: # Defines a pair of VPCs to peer
-  - vpc-1: {} # meaning all subnets of two VPCs will be able to communicate to each other
+  - vpc-1: {} # Meaning all subnets of two VPCs will be able to communicate with each other
-    vpc-2: {} # see "Subnet filtering" for more advanced configuration
+    vpc-2: {} # See "Subnet filtering" for more advanced configuration
 ```

 ### Remote VPC peering